gotson/komga-website/website/docs/guides/libraries.md

 #### Scan on startup

-If enabled, the library will be scanner when Komga starts.
+If enabled, the library will be scanned when Komga starts.

 #### Scan interval